Condemned At Kangaroo Court

 Knowledge and certainty flowing from the Danube

-With our gleaming industrial produce
+with our gleaming industrial produce

-Packed into containers to bring pleasure
+packed into containers to bring pleasure

-In every continent.
+in every continent.

 Napoleon